Welcome to a journey through the West African countries!

 Gambia is the country in West Africa pretty much swallowed up by Senegal.
 The Gambia River runs through the center of the country so you do not have to look far if you are wondering where the country got its name.
 It empties into the Atlantic Ocean which borders Gambia to the west.

-The Republic of Gambia occupies 10,689 square kilometers and is the smallest country on the mainland.
+The Republic of Gambia occupies 10,689 square kilometers and is the smallest country on the mainland of Africa.
 An estimated 1,882,450 people make up the country’s population.
 The capital is Banjul and the economy barely survives on farming, fishing, and tourism.

 The Republic of Ghana is a country in West Africa.
 Within its southern border on the Gulf of Guinea and the Atlantic Ocean, Ghana has some of the most beautiful beaches in Africa.
 Ghana covers 238,535 square kilometers and has a population of about 27 million.